 Tips to Help Your Child Adjust to Less Sleep During the Day

-If your child has just given up their nap and you’re trying to keep it that way, try not to schedule any car trips during the time they would normally be sleeping.
-Even school-aged kids (and adults) are prone to falling asleep in the car, so it’s best to avoid driving during that time.
+If your child has just given up their nap and you’re trying to keep it that way, try to avoid things that might make them sleepy during their usual naptime.
+For example, many children tend to fall asleep in the car7 because it can be warm, dark, insulated, comforting, and not all that stimulating.
+If you’re trying to prevent napping, you may want to avoid long car rides with your child during previous naptime hours.
 Instead, plan some outdoor activities to keep them alert and engaged.

 Switching From Nap to Quiet Time

-Signs That Your Toddler Is Ready to Stop Taking Naps
+Signs That Your Child Is Ready to Stop Taking Naps

 Indications That Children Should Continue Napping

-- Sleepiness in the afternoon, yawning, rubbing their eyes, cuddling their lovey, and sucking on a pacifier or thumb
+- Sleepiness in the afternoon, yawning, or rubbing their eyes5

-- Sleeping fewer than the recommended hours at night
+- Sleeping fewer than the recommended hours at night9

-How to Gradually Wean Your Toddler From Naps
+How to Gradually Wean Your Child From Naps

-Eventually, you’ll decrease to every other day, then just the occasional day when your little one is extra sleepy.
-By taking the process slowly, your child’s body will have time to adjust.
+Of course, there may still be occasional naps if your child is extra sleepy.
+Just remember to take the process slowly so that their body will have time to adjust.
+Parents may also need time to adjust to this new schedule.
 Remember to pay attention to mood and behavior to help guide the process.

-Keep in mind that once your child has given up napping, they’ll need to extend their nighttime sleep by a couple of hours.
-This means going to bed earlier and sleeping in a little later.
+Keep in mind that once your child has given up napping, they’ll need to extend their nighttime sleep in order to still get their recommended amount of sleep.3 This means going to bed earlier and sleeping in a little later.
 Having a predictable bedtime routine before starting this process will help to make the shift to an earlier bedtime easier.